- Watch dancers, henna artists, and acrobats in lively Jemaa el-Fna Square

 Return to Jemaa el-Fna as the sun begins to set and enjoy the show as the square comes alive with musicians, dancers, and snake charmers.
 Explore the many stalls and vendors to find something to eat.
 Or, for a more relaxed experience, look for one of the many cafés that sit above the square to enjoy a meal and people watch before retiring to your riad for the evening.

-Day 2: Amizmiz and the High Atlas mountains
+Day 2: Amizmiz & the High Atlas Mountains

 A short distance south of Marrakech lies the small town of Amizmiz at the foothills of the High Atlas Mountains.
 Explore the humble market in the old town before meeting your mountain guide to begin your hike along quiet narrow roads and mule paths.
 As the area is remote, you are unlikely to come across other tourists.
 As such, you will be treated to trekking in between traditional Berber villages that hug the hillsides, with local farmers and shepherds going about their daily routines.
 Discover the terraced plots of farmland, which local farmers have built to turn the mountainside into suitable land for farming,